kyma-project/kyma/docs/helm-broker/01-01-helm-broker.md

 * [Azure Service Broker](/components/service-catalog/#service-brokers-azure-service-broker)
 * [AWS Service Broker](/components/service-catalog/#service-brokers-aws-service-broker)

-To get all addons that the Helm Broker provides, go to the [`addons`](https://github.com/kyma-project/bundles) repository.
+To see all addons that the Helm Broker provides, go to the [`addons`](https://github.com/kyma-project/bundles) repository.

 The Helm Broker implements the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/profile.md#service-metadata) (OSB API).
 To be compliant with the Service Catalog version used in Kyma, the Helm Broker supports only the following OSB API versions: